Upstatement/ups-public-library/src/entries/intro-to-git.md

 When creating a new branch with `-b`, you will also immediately be switched from the old branch to the new one.

-## Pushing, Pulling, and Merging
+## Pushing, Pulling, & Merging

 Local changes are synced to the remote repository (the one in GitHub) using actions called pulling, pushing, and merging.

 ### Pushing

-Changes you've made locally can be uploaded to the repo by **pushing.** Doing so will upload and apply your local changes to the remote version.
+Changes you've made locally can be uploaded to the repo by pushing.
+Doing so will upload and apply your local changes to the remote version.

 ```shell
 git push